T-amairi/IOTA/README.md

 # IOTA Simulation using OMNeT++

 This git is a decentralized simulation of [IOTA](https://www.iota.org/) which is a crypto-currency using [OMNeT++](https://omnetpp.org/).
 It implements two kind of modules : the malicious ones that can launch an attack and the honest ones representing the regular user.
+For better performance, the simulation uses OpenMP for multithreading.

 This simulation can use several topologies:

 - **Complete graph**
 - **2D grid**
 - **Torus**
-- **Expander**
 - **Watts-Strogatz**

 As the simulation is handling two types of modules and the .NED format is very restrictive, you have to use the **topologies** folder which contains the **GenTopo.py** script allowing to generate the wanted topology.
 The simulation will then read the .csv created by the script to build the network (this part is done by the **ConfiguratorModule**).
 It is also necessary to install the **networkx and the matplotlib modules.**